CPR Buddy, Inc. is aligned with Pasco-Hernando State College in New Port Richey, FL, US

 Embarking on the journey to become a Basic Life Support (BLS) instructor with the American Heart Association (AHA) is a commitment to saving lives and empowering others with vital life-saving skills.

-Master the Basics: Ensure a solid grasp of BLS principles, which form the foundation of emergency cardiovascular care.
+ics: Ensure a solid grasp of BLS principles, which form the foundation of emergency cardiovascular care.
 BLS involves critical interventions to support circulation, airway, and breathing during cardiac arrest or respiratory distress.

 Prerequisites: To qualify for AHA BLS instructor certification, be at least 16 years old and hold a current BLS Provider course completion card, demonstrating proficiency in essential skills at the provider level.